mach-composer/mach-composer-cli/README.md

 To generate the files:

-`mach-composer generate # generates all available configs.`
+`mach-composer generate # generates config for main.yml`

-`mach-composer generate -f main.yml`
+`mach-composer generate -f other-file.yml`

 To init Terraform (optional):